Yuberz/UNI-Combo-Trials/README.md

 This is a mod for UNDER NIGHT IN-BIRTH II Sys:Celes that adds in more missions for every character.

 ## Installation.
-1. If you have any conflicting mods (makes changes to oMtaqooqotvvonnpwmq) then uninstall them or you will have to manually hex edit/make the mod compatible.
+1. If you have any conflicting mods (makes changes to oMtaqooqotvvonnpwmq) then uninstall them or you will have to manually hex edit/make the mod compatible.
 2. Extract all the files to the root of the UNI2 folder. (__English and d folders should be next to uni2.exe).
 3. Boot up the game, and if your language isn't already set to English, set it to English.